Shared Dreams

 I’ve had mention of various SF&F books, movies, art, etc. strewn throughout my site in the past, but I decided to pull things together a bit differently now.
 So here are links to some of what I enjoy and what I’d like to share with others.

 I am guilty of spreading the contagion to the next generation, having introduced Katie to her first con at the tender age of 5.
 She had just as much fun as I did.
-If you think the people watching is fun for adults, imagine it as a child!
+If you think the people-watching is fun for adults, imagine it as a child!
 We went to explore the art show and came upon a section of nude paintings.
 Katie said in a stage whisper “Mommy!
 Those girls forgot their panties!”
 The artist was nearby and I was afraid he would spew soda all over someone else’s painting.
 The first thing that popped into my mind was “well, maybe it was hot that day.”
 Katie replied with “Oh.
 Maybe so.” and went on to the next section without another thought.
-For the next few years she referred to Dragon Con as “that place where the girls forgot their panties,” which occasions some very odd looks from people who don’t know the story.
+For the next few years she referred to Dragon Con as “that place where the girls forgot their panties,” which occasioned some very odd looks from people who don’t know the story.
 (The Georgia Renaissance Festival already had the label “that place where people dress real funny and act silly.”)

 Leave a Reply